xerocross/we-assert/README.md

 We-Assert is an assert utility for use in internally verifying statements inside scripts at runtime.
 One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected.

+The tests are the official documentation.
+Anything documented here in the README might be outdated by accident, but you can run the tests at any time and if the tests pass then they document current usage.
+Any PR that improves upon the clarity, verbiage, specificity, or exhaustiveness of the tests is welcome.

 This project was stale for a long while, but as of June 2023 I have updated it to Version 5, and it is up-to-code.
 I plan to use it in some of my other projects, so it is likely that I will maintain it better now.

 As of version 4, We-Assert has been stripped of Vulcan (https://github.com/RyanMarcus/vulcan), which was packaged with Version 3.
 The license of We-Assert 4 is the MIT license.
 What was formerly We-Assert Version 3 is now a new project called We-Assert-Proof, located at https://github.com/xerocross/we-assert-proof.
 That project is interesting to me, but I find the copyleft license of Vulcan far too restrictive.

 ## New Stuff

+As of V6, the default handler function will now be passed the arguments `(message, assertionLevel, payload)`, which is a breaking change.
+That is why I have bumped the principal version number.

 As of V5, I have reordered the arguments of the basic `we.assert` functions so that they should be `(message, validatorFunction, payload)`.
 I realize this is